-- Management's estimates of the other post-employment benefit (OPEB) cost and employee pension benefits are based on actuarial reports completed by Benassist Actuaries and Consultants.
+- > Management's estimates of the other post-employment benefit (OPEB) cost and employee pension benefits are based on actuarial reports completed by Benassist Actuaries and Consultants.
 We evaluated the key factors and assumptions used by the actuaries in determining that they are reasonable in relation to the financial statements taken as a whole. - Management's estimate of the allowance for doubtful accounts is based on historical sales, historical loss levels, and an analysis for the collectivity of individual accounts.
 We evaluated the key factors and assumptions used to develop the allowance in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of unbilled revenues is based on units of consumption used by customers but not yet billed through the normal billing process.
 We evaluated the key factors and assumptions used to develop this estimate in determining that it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of self-insurance claims incurred but not reported (IBNR) is based on historical claims and an estimated lag provided by Brown and Brown.
-We evaluated the key factors and assumptions used to develop this estimate in determining it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the environmental liabilities is based on cash flow projections of estimated costs to remediate the sites.
+We evaluated the key factors and assumptions used to develop this estimate in determining it is reasonable in relation to the financial statements taken as a whole. - > Management's estimate of the workers' compensation liability is based on historical claims and an estimated lag provided by CompOne.
+We evaluated the key factors and assumptions used to develop this estimate in determining it is reasonable in relation to the financial statements taken as a whole. - > Management's estimate of the environmental liabilities is based on cash flow projections of estimated costs to remediate the sites.
 We evaluated the key factors and assumptions used to develop the liability in determining it is reasonable in relation to the financial statements taken as a whole. - Management's estimate of the net pension asset and related deferrals are based on actuarial reports completed by Benassist Actuaries and Consultants.
 We evaluated the key factors and assumptions used by the actuaries in determining that they are reasonable in relation to the financial statements taken as a whole. - Management's estimate of the volume of coal in inventory is based on a volumetric survey performed by Mikon Corporation.
 We evaluated the key factors and assumptions used by Mikon in determining that they are reasonable in relation to the financial statements taken as a whole.